-When all the bitcode files are optimized at once there is just one ELF object file output and this can be named by the armlink option --lto_set_intermediate_filename.
+Use the armlink option --lto_set_intermediate_filename to name the ELF object file output.
 This ELF file name can be referenced in the scatter loading file.

-We recommend that link time optimization is only performed on code and data that does not require precise placement in the scatter file.
-With general scatter loading selectors such as (+RO) and .ANY(+RO) used to select sections generated by link time optimization.
+ARM recommends that link time optimization is only performed on code and data that does not require precise placement in the scatter file, with general scatter loading selectors such as (+RO) and .ANY(+RO) used to select sections generated by link time optimization.
 It is not possible to match bitcode files by name in scatter loading.